 Easy Vegan Banana Pudding (No-Cook)

-- 2 (3.7 oz) boxes instant vegan vanilla pudding mix I like the 365 brand linked here and pictured above.
-See Notes.
+- 2 (3.7 oz) boxes instant vegan vanilla pudding mix - I like the 365 brand linked here and pictured above.
+See Notes for homemade option.

 - 2 or 3 barely ripe bananas

 - 1 tablespoon lemon juice, optional - Helps prevent browning of bananas but isn't necessary.

 - 2 to 3 cups So Delicious Coco Whip, thawed in the refrigerator, or homemade whipped coconut cream

 - NOTE: Check the instructions on the pudding mix.
 The brand I used called for simply whisking the powder into milk, but that led to clumpy pudding.
 So I decided to use a blender to combine the powder and the milk, and then use a handheld electric mixer.
 If you don't mind a few clumps in the pudding, feel free to skip the blending.